alik604/ra/far_ws/src/follow_ahead_rl/scripts/readme.md

 #### Nuances & Misc

+##### Bugs I think I have

+I think I am using the generated trajectories worng. see `move_test.py`.
+I think `discrete_action_space.pickle` should be centered about (0,0), I think Payamn said otherwise, but I'm switching to me resoning in a last ditch hope.

+##### Test the damn trajectories

+So you have generated some new trajectories using `precompute_trajectories.py`, dont forgot to test them in `move_test.py` to see if they can be done without falling.
+I disabled falling and trained overnight :(

 ##### Ephemeral state

 `env.robot_simulated` and `env.person_simulated` have been added.
 Their state should be treated as ephemeral. in every simulation, the state is inherited from the real state, and is hence incorrect.
 This _state_ is then over written completely whenever `env.get_observation_relative_robot(states_to_simulate_robot, states_to_simulate_person)` is called, even if it is without pramaters.